jack-bradshaw/monorepo/README.md

 ## Building

-This repository uses the Bazel build system for all code with a few exceptions.
+This repository uses the Bazel build system for all code.
+The only exceptions are release scripts and shell scripting.

 To build everything run: